Pathogens get more complex as you move down the GI tract:

 So you have: community-acquired (complicated, uncomplicated / high risk, low risk), hospital-acquired (complicated, uncomplicated), healthcare-associated (complicated, uncomplicated /typically all high risk).

 Appendicitis usually needs broad-spectrum AND anaerobic coverage before surgical resection.
 The primary treatment option for acute appendicitis continues to be surgical, though some studies suggest antibiotics only can cure some cases.
-This is not recommended due to studies indicatating recurrence and eventual need for removal.
+This is not recommended due to studies indicating recurrence and eventual need for removal.

 Therapy | Pediatric | Adults | |